mironovdm/rpi2hm10/README.md

 Or you can use TCP sockets in your program and exchange the binary data with your HM-10 module.

 ## Hardware
 This utility was developed on Raspberry Pi 3B+.
 But I suppose it should work on any Pi that has Bluetooth >=4.0 module.
+And even not only on Raspberry Pi.
+On any Linux machine which has Bluetooth 4.0 module and uses the official Bluez Bluetooth stack.

-I used the original HM-10 BLE module.
+Another one moment: I used the original HM-10 BLE module.
 You probably know about the clone of HM-10, that uses different AT command set.
 I suppose it works the similar way but I have not tested it yet.

-## Build the tool
+## Building the tool
 You should build the tool before using.
 First of all install required libraries:
 ```bash
 sudo apt install libglib2.0-dev